An SQL text by Erland Sommarskog, SQL Server

 The last alternative is really messy.
 The caller stores the data in a process-keyed table locally and then calls the remote procedure, passing the process-key.
 The remote procedure then calls back to the first server and either selects directly from the process-keyed table, or calls a procedure on the source server with INSERT-EXEC.
 For an input-output scenario, the callee could write data back directly to the process-keyed table.

 The issue about using SET FMTONLY ON is something that I learnt from Umachandar Jayachandran at Microsoft.
 SQL Server MVP Tony Rogerson pointed out that a process-keyed table should have a clustered index on the process key.
 Simon Hayes suggested some clarifications.
 Peter Radocchia suggested the cursor method.
 Richard St-Aubin and Wayne Bloss both suggested interesting approaches when sharing temp tables.
 Thanks to SQL Server MVP Iztik Ben-Gan for making me aware of global temp tables and start-up procedures.
 Sankar Reddy pointed out to me that my original suggestion for XML as a solution for linked servers was flawed.
 Greg Borota pointed out that an old leftover from SQL 2000 still was in the text.
 SQL Server MVP Adam Machanic made some interesting revelations about INSERT-EXEC with dynamic SQL.
 David Walker encouraged me to write more in depth on XML, and SQL Server MVP Denis Gobo gave me a tip on that part.
-Jay Michael pointed out an error in the section on table-valued parameters.
+Jay Michael and Tom Stagg both pointed out errors in the section on table-valued parameters.
 Alex Friedman made aware of the cache-littering problem when sharing temp tables and encouraged me to write about session context.
 Graham Lower reminded me that I ought to mention JSON.